Whole Grain Chocolate Cupcakes

 In a separate large mixing bowl, combine the eggs, honey and coconut oil.
 If the coconut oil isn’t already somewhat liquified at room temperature, microwave it for a few seconds but don’t add it to the eggs while hot.
 Beat the ingredients until combined.

-Add the mashed bananas and vanilla and beat until combined.
+Add the mashed bananas, vanilla, and chocolate cashew milk and beat until combined.

 Add the cooked quinoa and zucchini.